bra1nDump/ai-task-vscode/documents/backlog.md

 ## UX - Product

+- Don't open new tabs for files that are already open, don't open tabs in the same group with the preview / notebook
 - Follow up task to fix errors after making changes - should be a button in the markdown
 - There should be stop and stop and undo buttons
 - Cleanup @task mentions after running